 This is not true!

 You need to get one thing clear.
 Google is working on providing the best user experience by constantly improving its search engine algorithms.
-Google will rank websites for user’s search query by taking into consideration of almost 200 ranking factors.
+Google will rank websites for user’s search queries by taking into consideration of almost 200 ranking factors.

 Being an SEO specialist is not only about understanding how search engines work but also knowing the best way to grow organic search traffic consistently.

-SEO expertise requires time, commitment and experience.
+SEO expertise requires time, commitment, and experience.
 You can’t simply declare yourself an SEO expert.

 Even I don’t claim myself to be an SEO expert because I believe there are so many things to learn though I have more than 8 years of experience in the SEO industry.

 In this guide, you’ll learn how to become an SEO expert in Malaysia by learning and doing the right things.

 So, let’s get started.